Skip to content

 This is the most important section to read before you write an expression that references an attribute which might be absent.
 How JIM treats a missing input decides whether a target value is cleared, kept, or silently filled with malformed data.
 Get this wrong and an expression can quietly clear good data, or write a broken value that passes straight through to the target system.

-When an expression evaluates to null, JIM treats that as a deliberate assertion that the attribute should have no value, not as "no opinion, leave it alone".
-For an import mapping, JIM removes any existing value from the target Metaverse attribute.
+When an expression evaluates to null, JIM treats that as a deliberate assertion that the mapping supplies no value, not as "no opinion, leave it alone".
+This is intentionally different from the behaviour of some traditional ILM tools, where a function call that returned null meant "do nothing".

 2. Built-in string functions are null-safe and propagate null